 As an MS specialist nurse, I have always been aware of how much pain can be a problem in MS. The big one is ‘neuropathic’, or unpleasant burning, tingling or shooting pains that are the result of inflammation, or scarring in the nervous system.
 ‘Normal’, or ‘nociceptive’ type pain in MS can typically include cramping muscle spasm, pain in stiff or very tired muscles, or the sorts of back or joint pains that can be caused by by being less mobile, or putting a strain on certain joints.
 Because the medications used, especially for neuropathic pain, can cause very problematic side-effects, including increased fatigue, weight gain, cognitive impairment, co-ordination problems and mood problems, I have always been on the lookout for new, natural, or left-field treatments.

-I heard about APS Therapy when my friend, manager of the pain team in Hull, called to say that I might be interested in some training they were having in something a bit different which they were about to start a pilot study in for people with rheumatoid arthritis, and people with MS.
+I heard about APS Therapy when my friend, and lead for the NHS pain management team in Hull, called to say that I might be interested in a training they were having.

 What are action potentials?

-APS stands for action potential simulation.
 Action potentials are the tiny waves of electricity that pass down nerves and other cells, conducting the nerve signal and stimulating cellular functions.
 Action potential simulation therapy machines send a copy of this wave, or ‘wave form’ , and also stimulate the body’s own action potentials, between electrodes on to the skin.
-This results in better communication between cells, improved removal of the waste products of inflammation, and increased production of the hormone melatonin, neuro-transmitter leukine encephalin and the energy carrying molecule, adensoine triphosphate, or ATP, which can result in pain relief, faster injury repair and enhanced energy.
+This results in better communication between cells, improved removal of the waste products of inflammation, and increased production of the hormone melatonin, pain releiving neuro-transmitter leukine encephalin and the energy carrying molecule, adensoine triphosphate, or ATP.

 So what were the results with our patients?

-In Bedford, we have been running our clinic now for over 5 years, but at the 2 year point, we compiled and analysed the outcome measurements, and were able to show the statistical significance in pain relief in a paper and also clinical posters, which were exhibited at a number of international MS conferences in 2016.
+In Bedford, we have been running our clinic now for over 5 years, but at the 2 year point, we compiled and analysed the outcome measurements, and were able to show a statistically significant reduction in pain in our users, in a paper and also clinical posters, which were exhibited at a number of international MS conferences in 2016.

 In the first 2 years we treated 60 people with a 6 week course of APS Therapy 2-3 x a week, for pain.